This page provides information for editing (EMF) data stored in a file. It covers:

 - Check that the filename is specified

-See the section Tailoring for information on the mechanism used in the MyWorld application.
-Based on this mechanism the check is simply checking that the respective field in the registry is filled in. - If the filename isn’t specified, inform the user about this and inform him how to specify the filename.
+Define the filename via the properties mechanism, which takes care that the filename is e.g. available via SomeRegistry.dataFilename. - If the filename isn’t specified, inform the user about this and inform him how to specify the filename.
 Or, even better, offer him the option to open an editor to set this value.
-This is done in the MyWorld application.
+This is done in the MyWorld applications.

 Settings are handled at startup, so typically the user has to restart the application after updating the settings. - If the filename is specified, the next check is to see whether the file exists.